randomsilo/modern-web/README.md

 The next round of frontend work will be focused on native mobile (xamarin android).
 The last round will be a WPF thick client.

+## Conventions

+This git repository is a master repository; that means it holds all related projects together.
+Some people prefer to separate projects into different git repositories.
+I like to keep related projects together.
+If you change an api route and it could break the web application, an IoT application, and the mobile client.
+A master repository allows the developer to search through all source to discover code connections.

 ## Frontends

 The three basic frontend types are web, mobile, and thick client.